xabuloes/butler.js/README.md

 ```

 This will start a local web server on port 9000.
 Retrieve http://localhost:9000/
-with a compatible browser and you should see a "Waiting for voice input" message.
+with a compatible browser (see section Compatibility) and you should see a "Waiting for voice input" message.

 Now say "Hello World!".

+## Commands

+TODO: A list of speech commands can be found here later.

 Development is at an early stage, so some basic modules will be implemented soon.